Get To Know the Water Reclamation Process

 Expansion and improvements of the Wastewater reclamation facility

 Expansion and improvements to the existing wastewater reclamation facility began in 2017 with District staff and management identifying future needs.
 Jacobs Engineering studied the existing facility and identified the type of expansion needed, creating the design for the project.

 Construction and improvements are currently well underway.
 This project will meet new, more strict requirements from the United States Environmental Protection Agency and Colorado Department of Public Health and Environment, in addition to providing additional capacity for future growth.
 Another exciting result of this project will be the ability to produce Class “A” biosolids which are able to be reused and recycled rather than transferred to landfills.

-See a one sheet summary of this approximately $40 million expansion, slated for completion at the end of 2020.
+See a one sheet summary of this approximately $40 million expansion.

 Thank you to our partners:

 Design Engineer: Jacobs Engineering, Inc., Denver and Loveland, Colorado

 General Construction Manager At Risk Contractor: Hydro Construction, Fort Collins, Colorado